kronda/kronda/wordpress/wp-content/plugins/pressgram/README.txt

 * Comment Status: allow or disallow
 * Trackback Status: allow or disallow
 * Post Content Removal: remove first image
+* Gallery: when multiple images are posted, create a gallery

 = How do post relations and the widget work? = Pressgram post relation is created for all posts made from Pressgram.
 Post relation can be broken or created for posts by use of the checkbox found in the Publish metabox of posts.
 The widget allows you to display from 1 to 16 images in a grid of one to four columns for recent posts that are related to Pressgram.
 Images link to the associated Pressgram post on your blog.